Digit112/Web-Quiz/Docs/Quiz_Authorship_Quickstart.md

 ### Child Type Deduction & The Big Honking Error You Might've Already Seen

 After concluding that `question-root` was in implicit form, it knew that the body is *either* going to be a list of groups or a list of questions.
 It started by assuming that the list was a list of questions.
-If so, then `group-1` must be in embedded-explicit form, since an implicit question would have a *string* for a body, not an *object* like `group-1` has.
+If so, then `Group 1` must be in embedded-explicit form, since an implicit question would have a *string* for a body, not an *object* like `Group 1` has.
 It looked inside that body and saw that the required `answers` field is missing.
 If indeed this is question, it concluded, it is malformed.
 It backtracked and tried to re-interpret the body of `question-root` as a list of QuestionGroups instead.
 Then it went through the whole process again with group 1.
-It saw the missing `questions` and `groups` fields, concluded that `group-1` was in implicit form, attempted to interpret its key-value pairs as questions, and succeeded!
+It saw the missing `questions` and `groups` fields, concluded that `Group 1` was in implicit form, attempted to interpret its key-value pairs as questions, and succeeded!
 The key-value pairs are both Question objects in implicit form, as the human-readable names imply.
-If it had been unsuccessful in both interpretations, it would've had an error code for each failure.
+If it had been unsuccessful in both interpretations, it would've had an error code for *each* failure.
 These errors codes are combined into a big error code like the one shown below.

 ![3 Errors from 1 typo](quickstart-images/godless-error.png)